yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 ## 1. Getting Started

-Before we really get going with topology and topological data analysis, we first need a basic understanding of how to handle data in R.
+Before we really get going with topological data analysis, we first need a basic understanding of how to handle data in R.

 We will be working with R online in [R Studio Cloud](https://login.rstudio.cloud/), though if you'd prefer to work in R Studio locally that is fine too.
 Create an account, this is probably easiest using your google account, and start working in the `posit cloud`.

-Once in your workspace, begin by clicking `new project` and selecting an `RStudio` project.
+Once in your workspace, begin by clicking `New Project` (top right) and selecting a `New RStudio Project` from the dropdown menu.
 Name the project whatever you'd like, perhaps something like `T4DS-Workshop-2023`.
-Then use `File -> New File -> R Script` to create a new R script, and title it `R-Intro`.
+Then use `File -> New File -> R Script` (or `Ctrl+Shift+N`) to create a new R script.
+Finally, at the top of the page, click `Untitled Project` and rename your project `R-Intro`.

 ---